The Research Support Fund

 Whether the grant pays for the maintenance of libraries, laboratories or research networking spaces, or for the technical support required for an institution's website or library computer system, the overall goal of the Research Support Fund is to help ensure Canada's research institutions remain top-notch.

 The King's University is pleased to receive funds through the Research Support Fund to help defray the indirect costs of research at our institution.
 These funds make an important contribution to our research efforts.
-Click on the links below to see how these funds were used in 2017-18 and how we plan to use them in 2018-19.
+Click on the links below to see how these funds were used in 2018-19.